AlexGuojl/Phylogenetic-diversity-across-the-complete-tree-of-life/README.md

 This script calculates cumulative ED value for each interior node of the top 20 EDGE species

 #figures_script
 This is a R script that can generate all the figures in this paper.
+Estimation of EDGE scores for those IUCN evaluated species is also given in this part.